Here, we engage students and their families in the rituals, texts, and values of the Jewish people.

 Have a heart and good humor for all

 The Gym: The gym is full of shouts, energy and fun.
 At Rosenbloom Religious School, our students build life-long friendships.
-Shabbatonim (overnights) for elementary school students, school trips, and Kadima (our 6th through 8th grade youth group) combine community building and learning with active play.
+Shabbatonim (overnights) for elementary school students and school trips combine community building and learning with active play.

 The Art Studio, Music Room, and Stage: The arts are a key to unlocking the meaning and beauty of our holidays, texts, stories, rituals, and prayers.
 Our integrated arts curriculum and teaching artists create activities and projects to inspire the imaginations of our students.